Danskydan/Hilltop/README.md

 A Hilltop application is programmed by providing a text-based description of cells and their attributes.
 Cell attribute values are expressed as literal values or as one or more instructions.
 As with spreadsheet formulas, cell attribute instructions are automatically reevaluated when their dependencies receive values.

-A Hilltop application is programmed using a Hilltop-compatible editor.
+A Hilltop application will be programmed using a Hilltop-compatible editor.

+There is currently no implementation of Hilltop, as its creator is a designer, but not a builder.

 ## **_Core Concepts_**